JackChen890311/Papers/Papers/Conceptor.md

 todo: false
 scanned: false
 read: true
-summary: Decompose concepts in diffusion models with text and embedding
+summary: Decompose concepts in diffusion models with text and embedding.
 ---
 # Summary
 💡 Write a brief summary of this paper here
+Use existing concepts (text) to represent other concepts.
 ![[Pasted image 20241227105734.png]]
 # Methodology
 💡 Describe the methodology used in this paper